LambdaTest/test-at-scale/README.md

 - 👾 Explore some good first issues [good first issues](https://github.com/LambdaTest/test-at-scale/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

 ### **Join our community**
 Engage with Developers, SDETs, and Testers around the world.
-Get the latest product updates.
-Discuss testing philosophies and more.
+- Get the latest product updates.
+- Discuss testing philosophies and more.
 Join the Test-at-scale Community on [Discord](https://discord.gg/Wyf8srhf6K).
+Click [here](https://discord.com/channels/940635450509504523/941297958954102846) if you are already an existing member.

 ### **Support & Troubleshooting**
 The documentation and community will help you troubleshoot most issues.
 If you have encountered a bug, you can contact us using one of the following channels: